 In our view, the global economy must continue to operate in this narrow band of "just right" to support current credit market valuations that remain elevated.
 Should growth momentum accelerate and break out above recent ranges, this would likely trigger more aggressive policy responses by global central banks.
 The resulting tighter monetary policy, delivered via higher policy rates and a faster withdrawal from quantitative easing, would likely hamper growth.

 Now, as the global economy improves, some of them are beginning to move in the other direction.
 The Fed began shrinking its balance sheet in October.
-The European Central Bank signaled it will begin to trim its purchases of securities starting in January.
+The European Central Bank began trimming its purchases of securities in January.
 With the Fed stepping away from its role as the largest buyer of securities, the risk of a modest rise in yields cannot be ruled out.